maximtrp/mchmm/README.rst

   >>> a.observations
   ['A' 'C' 'G' 'T']

-Get a transition probability matrix for all states.
+Get the transition probability matrix for all states.

 .. code:: python